BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/01-Prerequisites.md

 ---
 ### Recommendations
 The following are recommended for smoothest sailing through this recipe:
-- Modern NVIDIA GPU with at least 4 GB VRAM
+- Modern NVIDIA GPU with at least 4 GB VRAM.
   - WSL only supports a bridge to NVIDIA GPUs.
 - Familiarity with Linux and command-line.
   - I will be adding video walkthroughs to help you out.